 TN NAFTA Professional

-This information is for the University of Houston hiring departments who have hired or are interested in hiring a foreign national.
+This information is for UH departments who have hired or are interested in hiring a foreign national.
 This information does not constitute legal advice.

 Duration of TN

-TN classification can be granted in increments of up to three years at a time.
-An employee can hold TN status indefinitely.
+TN classification can be granted in increments of up to three (3) years at a time.
+TN status can be renewed indefinitely, provided the TN professional can still prove nonimmigrant intent each time he or she applies for admission to the U.S.

 Change from One TN Employer to Another

-The USCIS requires that the petition to work for a new TN employer be approved.
-Proof of employment at the time of the new TN petition filing needs to be submitted.
+The USCIS requires that the petition to work for a new TN employer be approved prior to beginning at the new institution.

 TN Visa Processing

-The TN visa, which is the document stamped in the passport through a formal application at a U.S. embassy or consulate abroad, is necessary in order to be able to enter the U.S. and be assigned TN status.
+The TN visa stamp, which is a full-page sticker applied to the passport through a formal application at a U.S. embassy or consulate abroad, is necessary in order to be able to enter the U.S. and be assigned TN status, unless an individual holds a Canadian passport.
 The visa application normally requires the scheduling of an appointment ahead of time and presenting consulate-specific forms and supporting documentation.
-UH will not prepare consular-based applications, but may provide direction to where visa application information and guidance are online.
+UH does not prepare these visa interview materials for your employee's consular appointment.

 Volunteering in TN Status

-TN workers may not work for UH without pay.
+Individuals in TN status may not work for UH without pay.

 Permanent Residency for TN Workers

-The TN classification does not allow "dual intent," which in immigration terms means that the foreign worker cannot process a permanent residence application while in the U.S. in TN status.
+TN status is considered temporary in nature, and does not allow "dual intent;" foreign workers should not pursue permanent residence while in the U.S. in TN status.
 Please visit the Immigrant (Permanent Visa) Worker section for details on permanent residency.